Yellow anaconda: Distribution and habitat

 The range of the yellow anaconda encompasses the drainage of the Paraguay River and its tributaries, from the Pantanal region in Bolivia, Paraguay, and western Brazil to northeastern Argentina and northern Uruguay.

+The anaconda's most suitable habitat occurs mostly in northern Argentina and southern Paraguay.
 It prefers mostly aquatic habitats, including swamps, marshes, and brush-covered banks of slow-moving rivers and streams.
 The species appears to have been introduced in Florida, although it is unknown whether the small population (thought to derive from escaped pets) is reproductive.

+The taxonomic sinking of Eunectes beniensis and Eunectes deschauenseei into Eunectes notaeus proposed by Rivas et al. (2023) results in this species also being found in western Bolivia, northern Brazil and coastal French Guiana.

+Reproduction

+Yellow anacondas are mostly sequentially monogamous.
+Males will follow the scent of a female's pheromones in the air to begin courtship which usually happens in the water.
+Yellow anacondas can form breeding balls which consist of one female and several males at a time.
+In the breeding ball, the males will fight for access to the female and the largest male typically succeeds.
+The breeding period for yellow anacondas occurs every year between April and May.
+The gestation period for female yellow anacondas is 6 months.
+Females are ovoviviparous, so they will incubate the eggs inside of their body and give birth to live young.
+The female can give birth anywhere from 4 to 82 young which can be around 60 cm in length.
+The female leaves the young directly after they are born to fend for themselves.
+Sexual maturity for yellow anacondas is 3 to 4 years old.

 Ecology

 The yellow anaconda forages predominantly in shallow water in wetland habitats.
 Most predation occurs from June to November, when flooding has somewhat subsided and wading birds are the most common prey.
 Observations and analysis of gut and waste contents from regularly flooded areas in the Pantanal region of southwestern Brazil indicate that they are generalist feeders that employ both ambush predation and wide-foraging strategies.

 Their prey consists nearly exclusively of aquatic or semi-aquatic species, including a wide variety of mammals, birds, reptiles, amphibians, fish and eggs.
 Larger specimens can prey upon larger animals, such as brocket deer, capybaras or peccaries.
 The prey-to-predator weight ratio is often much higher than for other types of Boidae.
 Cannibalism has been observed in this species, though it is not clear how often this occurs.

 The yellow anaconda has few predators.
 Juveniles and the occasional adult may be taken by caimans, larger anacondas, jaguars, cougars, some canids such as the crab-eating fox, mustelids, and raptors.
 The species is also hunted by humans for its skin.